-Can the Police Force Me to Take a Breath Test or Blood Test?
+Can the Police Force Me to Take a Breath Test?

 Florida’s courts have ruled that absent a felony arrest, forcible draws of blood or urine are not authorized.
 Georgia has recently handed down the most sweeping protections for the suspected DUI-DWI driver who has refused testing based upon either a felony arrest or a misdemeanor so long as no injured victim of an accident you caused has visible serious injuries.
 “No” means “NO” in Georgia.

 A frightening trend, now seen in more than a dozen states, wherein a person who refuses breath testing can now be restrained or even physically harmed to forcibly draw blood or use a catheter in the person for a urine sample.
-Plus, some states will penalize the person who refuses testing by suspending or revoking his or her license, and still forcibly draw blood.
+Plus, some states will penalize the person who refuses testing by suspending or revoking his or her license and still forcibly drawing blood.
 Typically this occurs when someone has been seriously injured or killed as a result of your motor vehicle accident.
 Case examples have all cropped up in the past 10 years and foreshadow problems ahead.
-See also http://www.duiblog.com/2004/11/22#a47.